gvwilson/thirdbit/src/fiction/iffy/index.md

 Snow raced away beneath her far too fast for safety.
 She was headed straight for a boulder.
 She was going to hit it.
-She was going to hit it,
+She was going to—

-but the parawing cupped the air to brake, throwing her hard against the straps.
+The parawing cupped the air to brake, throwing her hard against the straps.
 The chair landed on the snow with a crunch.
 Iffy spat out the mouthpiece,
 pulled off her goggles,